-This is a paid collaboration with Tesco, who have compensated me for sharing with you the new Fox & Ivy range.
-All product choices, opinions, reviews and photography are my own.
-Also contains affiliate links.
+This is a paid collaboration with Tesco, who have compensated me for sharing with you their latest product range.
+All opinions & reviews are my own.

 We’ve been looking at the new Autumn-Winter range from Fox & Ivy – Tesco’s own luxury brand of homewares and soft furnishings.
 They challenged us to pick the key ingredients for Family Movie Night from the range; knowing how perfectly our outdoor cinema was thanks to them, I didn’t bat an eyelid and headed straight to my local Tesco Extra…

 See, there are just a few key ingredients for a truly successful movie night – and it’s not actually about the film.
 Get the details right, and even the teens will come settle down for a couple of hours.

 No big gimmicky themes – we simply wanted to update the room a little, bring some cosy welcoming warmth as we hunker down into the colder months.
 Our living room has large french doors, and from May to September it’s open to the garden all day long.
 Come the winter we want to shut out the tall windows onto the grey damp weather, and escape into the warmth that comes with good times and being together.